eclipse-csi/gradually/EF3SCL.md

 * **Automatic policy to prevent contributions and releases from containing known vulnerabilities**, strict policy to prevent contributions with vulnerabilities from being merged and for releases to be made with vulnerabilities as identified by SAST tools.
 * **Security policy and vulnerability management:** establishes a comprehensive security policy with a clear Service Level Objective (SLO) for reported vulnerability management.
+* **Restriction on Force-Push (all development branches):** Prohibits the use of force-push to repositories, preventing the risk of overwriting history and losing code.

 ### Secure the dependencies

+* **Vulnerability scanning in contributions:** Integrates a Software Composition Analysis (SCA) tool into the contribution workflow to automatically identify and vet dependencies for vulnerabilities.
 * **Software Bill of Materials (SBOM) generation:** generates a Software Bill of Materials (SBOM) for every software release, providing a complete list of third party dependencies and their versions.
 * **Dependency Verification:** implements automated processes to verify checksums and signatures of all downloaded dependencies.